amb633/ECE4960-PA1/README.md

 **Usage:**

-Download and run ./make.sh from the command line.
-This will generate an executable called program1.
-Then, run ./program1 from the command line.
-Output log for the exception rules will be generated as "full_log_output.txt".
+Download and run `./make.sh` from the command line.
+This will generate an executable called `program1`.
+Then, run `./program1` from the command line.
+Output log for the exception rules will be generated as "`full_log_output.txt`".

 **Documentation:**